 “Vogue” is a 1990 song by American singer-songwriter Madonna, inspired by the dance Vogue, popular in the Harlem “House Ball” community at that time.
 “Strike a pose” is the lyrical refrain that begins the song.

 Jeez, I hate this music.
 Don’t you know any Spider John Koerner?
 C’mon!

 “Spider” John Koerner is a singer, guitarist, and songwriter from Minneapolis.
-Bob Dylan mentioned him as an early influence.
+Bob Dylan cites him as an early influence.

 [Sung.]
 Hike, hike, hike up your pants up.
 Hey, you can almost see her knees.

-A reference to one of the host segments in Show 307, Daddy-O.
+A reference to a host segment in Show 307, Daddy-O.